Water Heaters in Philadelphia

 Some people can’t make the switch from a conventional water heater to a tankless water heater.
 Maybe they can’t afford it at the moment, or they are living in a home or apartment they do not own.
 If you are a tenant, the likely case is that you still pay your electric and heating bills, so it is in your interest to keep costs low.
 Is this possible without a tankless water heater system?

 Yes!
 You can reduce energy costs by making sure your water tank is heavily insulated.
 If your tank is not insulated at all, that might explain your high electric bills.
 Reports show that water heaters use more energy than most of your household appliances combined, so if you are able to lower your energy costs, why not?
 Active Plumbing and Drain Cleaning also recommends insulating the bottom of the tank as well as the sides.
 Prior to insulating your tank, you will want to have Active Plumbing and Drain Cleaning give it a proper inspection to make sure there are no leaks or other problems.
+Water heater leakage can lead to many household damages and should always be dealt with in an urgent fashion.

 What is a Tankless Water Heater?

+When homeowners call us to assist in their water heater replacement, it is usually because they’ve purchased a tankless water heater.
 A tankless water heater is, simply, a water heater that doesn’t rely on heating a large tank of water.
 It attaches a heating element directly to the water supply, rather than redirecting it to a tank first.
 As your cold water passes by the element, it heats up instantly!

 There’s no heat loss as the water travels from the tank to your bathtub or sink.
 The water heaters are built closer to where they need to be.
 So the water is consistently heated no matter how much you use—there’s no waiting for the tank to refill and heat up again.
 And there’s no danger of the tank for your water heater leaking.
 That’s one less thing to worry about!